Arts and Industries Building: 19th century

-1900s
+20th century

 In 1910, the natural history collections were moved to the new National Museum of Natural History, and the old National Museum Building was renamed the Arts and Industries Building.

 In 1964 additional exhibitions were moved to the National Museum of History and Technology, now known as the National Museum of American History.

 In the middle of 1975, the building was closed to the public to begin moving its remaining exhibits to the newly constructed National Air and Space Museum.
 Restoration work was performed over the next year at a cost of $4.5 million, including the installation of air conditioning.

 In May 1976, the Arts and Industries Building reopened with 1876: A Centennial Exhibition, featuring the Philadelphia Exposition artifacts it was originally built to house.
 Added later were series of temporary exhibitions and a children's theater, known as the Discovery Theater.